ThinkPads-Wiki/thinkpads-wiki/home.md

 <!-- TITLE: Welcome to ThinkPads.Wiki -->
 <!-- SUBTITLE: A community-driven ThinkTank -->

+# About
-# ThinkPads.Wiki is an open source and collaborative knowledge archive for ThinkPad enthusiasts, published under the GNU Free Documentation License (GFDL)
+> ThinkPads.Wiki is an open source and collaborative knowledge archive for ThinkPad enthusiasts, published under the GNU Free Documentation License (GFDL)
+{.is-info}
 Our goal is to *document*, *update*, *discover*, and *preserve* useful, **non-copyrighted**, and contemporary information on any and all IBM or Lenovo ThinkPads.

 We aim to share, and tastefully curate many types of relevant & accurate data for these machines; which includes, but is not limited to: